Russian pipeline firm launches anti-EU dispute

 "Separately to the arbitration for breaches of the ECT, Nord Stream 2 will proceed with the action for annulment for breaches of EU law before the Court of Justice of the European Union which was submitted in July," Sass said.

-The EU's gas law amendment "was clearly designed and adopted for the purpose of disadvantaging and discouraging the Nord Stream 2 pipeline", the company said at the time.
+The EU's gas law amendment "was clearly designed and adopted for the purpose of disadvantaging and discouraging the Nord Stream 2 pipeline", the company also said at the time.

-"We as a prudent investor are committed to protecting our investments," the company's German CEO, Matthias Warnig, also said.
+"We as a prudent investor are committed to protecting our investments," the company's German CEO, Matthias Warnig, added in July.

 The firm has so far laid 1,855 kilometres of pipeline in the Baltic Sea zones of Russia, Finland, Sweden, and Germany, accounting for three-quarters of its final length.